-The key management personnel of the Academy Trust comprise the Senior Management Team as disclosed on page 1.
+The key management personnel of the Academy Trust comprise of the Executive Team as disclosed on page 1.

 The CEO is a trustee, but only receives remuneration in respect of services provided under the contract of employment, and not in respect of the role as a Trustee.
 Specific disclosures concerning CEO remuneration are included in note 13.